-Reports submitted among others cover the Bank's financial condition, product information and customer data utilization, customer claims processing; the Annual Report submitted to at least Bank Indonesia, Rating Agencies operating in Indonesia, Indonesian Banking Associations, Indonesian Banking Development Institute (LPPI), Bapepam - LK, the Ministry of Trade and Industry, and two Research Institutions of Economy and Finance.
+Reports submitted among others cover the Bank's financial condition, product information and customer data utilization, customer claims processing; the Annual Report submitted to at least Bank Indonesia, Agencies operating Rating Indonesia.
+Indonesian Banking Associations, Indonesian Banking Development Institute (LPPI), Bapepam - LK, the Ministry of Trade and Industry, and two Research Institutions of Economy and Finance.
 This submission is in line with the Bank Indonesia regulations.